guardian/gateway/docs/okta/native-apps-integration-guide.md

 However the below should be enough to implement the flows.

-## Authentication (Sign in and Registration)
+## Authentication (Sign in, Registration, Reset Password, Set Password)

 The approach for both sign in and registration in native apps uses the Okta SDK methods to launch the authentication flow and handle the OAuth2/OIDC flow.
 From the Identity side, the call to the Okta own login page is intercepted and we redirect to our own login page with the parameters provided from the Okta hosted sign in page.

 The SDKs we're using are the [Okta OIDC iOS SDK](https://github.com/okta/okta-oidc-ios) and [Okta OIDC Android SDK](https://github.com/okta/okta-oidc-android).

 To initiate login or registration the app with use the SDK to call the relevant method.
 In Android this is done by calling `.signIn(...)` and in iOS by calling `.signInWithBrowser(...)`, without any additional parameters.
 The SDK uses this method to launch the Authorization Code Flow with PKCE.
 It will launch an in-app browser tab (iOS: `ASWebAuthenticationSession`, Android: `CustomTabsService` (Custom Tab)) to check if a user session exists in Okta.
+In most cases you will want to pass the `prompt=login` parameter to the SDK to ensure that the user is shown the sign in page regardless of if they have an existing session or not.

 If a user session exists, Okta will redirect back to the app with an authorization code.
 The app will then use the SDK to exchange the authorization code for any tokens, usually the `id_token`, `access_token` and `refresh_token`.
 These tokens are stored in the SDK and can be used to authenticate the user, and authorize the app to access other resources.
 Once the tokens are received, checking the validity of these tokens is enough to check if the use is signed in, instead of having to perform the full login flow again.